Aizaz-Hashmi/gps_data_parsing_library_esp_idf/README.md

 - Parsing logic can be added to process the extracted GGA sentence from the temporary buffer.

 ##### 3. Handling Invalid Stream:
-- If no valid GGA sentence is found or the UART stream is invalid, the function initializes the gps_data variable with default values such as "N/A".
+- If no valid GGA sentence is found or the UART stream is invalid, the function initializes the gps_data variable with default values such as -1 or 0 etc.

 #### Step 3: checksum verification for data integrity
 This process ensures that the data packet has not been corrupted during transmission and that the GPS data can be trusted for further processing.
 Implementing checksum evaluation verification is crucial for maintaining the reliability of GPS data parsing in your application.